herb64/creative-coding/onePixelCinema/README.md

 So I proceeded for now to fix the code in [openprocessing](https://www.openprocessing.org/sketch/430564).
 This works with the original image and code has been adjusted for fixed window size.

+### File not found crash

+If the image file is not found, it still crashes...